peteroupc/html3dutil/tutorials/overview.md

 For more information on meshes, see <a href="http://www.codeproject.com/Tips/987914/Creating-shapes-using-the-Public-Domain-HTML-D-Lib">_Creating shapes using the Public Domain HTML 3D Library_</a>.
 ### Shapes <a id=Shapes></a>

 Once a mesh is created, it needs to be added to the 3D scene in order to be rendered.
-Use the 3D scene&#39;s `makeShape()` method to convert the mesh to a shape.
+Use the `Shape` constructor method to convert the mesh to a shape.
 Now you can set the shape&#39;s properties such as color, size, and position.
 Then, call `addShape()` to add the shape to the 3D scene.

-    // Create a shape based on the mesh var shape=scene.makeShape(mesh);
+    // Create a shape based on the mesh var shape=new Shape(mesh);
     // Make it red (you can also use the HTML color string
     // "#FF0000" instead)
     shape.setColor("red");